zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 This section applies to users who do not already have PassTickets enabled in the system, or users who need to define a PassTicket for a new APPLID.
 If you already have an APPLID that you intend to use to define your API service, skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).

 :::tip
 To validate if a PassTicket is already defined, list the APPL and PTKTDATA with a command corresponding to your ESM.
 Output indicates if a PassTicket is already defined.
 No results after issuing an ESM command indicates that a PassTicket is not defined.
-If a PassTicket is defined, the access of the zoweuser can be determined.
+If a PassTicket is defined, the access of the ZWESVUSR can be determined.

 - **Validating an existing PassTicket for ACF2**